21 Tips for Traveling to Peru

 Day 8-9: Lima (505 ft / 154 m)

-• Take it easy during the first 24 hours at a high elevation.
+- Take it easy during the first 24 hours at a high elevation.
 Day 3 in Peru was our first day at an elevation above 8,000 feet.
-This was an easy travel day for us; we flew into Cusco and then drove to Ollantaytambo.
+This was an easy travel day; we flew into Cusco and drove to Ollantaytambo.

-• Avoid alcohol.
-There are some studies that show that high altitudes enhances the effects of alcohol and can worsen the symptoms of altitude sickness.
+- Avoid alcohol.
+Some studies show that high altitudes enhance the effects of alcohol and can worsen the symptoms of altitude sickness.

-• Drink plenty of water.
-In general this is a good rule of thumb when traveling; however, high elevations in particular can be very dry.
-Keep yourself properly hydrated by drinking lots of water.
+- Drink plenty of water.
+Generally, this is a good rule of thumb when traveling; however, high elevations, particularly, can be arid.
+Keep yourself adequately hydrated by drinking lots of water.

-• Chew coca leaves or drink coca tea.
+Chew coca leaves or drink coca tea.
 Although scientifically unproven, chewing coca leaves or drinking coca tea are remedies for altitude sickness that are highly recommended by locals (and locals always know best).
-Coca leaves are raw materials for cocaine, although the amount of cocaine alkaloid in coca is very small, and the effects are different.
-In high altitude cities, you can find coca leaves everywhere.
+Coca leaves are raw materials for cocaine, although the amount of cocaine alkaloid in coca is minimal, and the effects are different.
+In high-altitude cities, you can find coca leaves everywhere.
 There were coca leaves for us as soon as we departed the plane in Cusco, and most hotels offer leaves and tea.
 There are also coca candies!

-• Medication is available.
-Acetazolamide (Diamox) is the most common prescribed medication for altitude sickness.
-Starting the day before I arrived in Cusco, I took 2 pills daily.
+medication for altitude sickness.
+Starting the day before I arrived in Cusco, I took two pills daily.
 I was the only one in my group of three that took prescription medicine.
 My friends used ibuprofen prophylactically.
-I can say that I experienced less altitude related symptoms than them.
-They experienced a lot of shortness of breath and headaches, especially while climbing up stairs.
+I can say that I experienced fewer altitude-related symptoms than they did.
+They experienced a lot of shortness of breath and headaches, especially while climbing upstairs.

 8) Don’t drink the tap water.

 Tap water is not safe to drink in Peru.
 Drink bottled water only.
-You can also disinfect your water with iodine, water-purification pills, a personal water filter, or Steripen.
+You can disinfect your water with iodine, water purification pills, a personal water filter, or Steripen.

 9) Carry a hat and use sunblock.

-At high altitudes, sunburn is worsen (even on an overcast day).
+At high altitudes, sunburn worsens (even on an overcast day).
 When you’re at an elevated altitude, protect yourself by wearing a hat and using sunblock.

 Where to Stay